 Questions about Research with Human Participants

 How do I know if my project needs research ethics committee review/approval?
 Check with the regulations that apply in the jurisdiction where you are collecting your research data.
 If you are collecting data in multiple countries, you need to verify the research ethics regulations for each country.
-For Luxembourg http://www.cner.lu/en-gb/statuteslegislation.aspx
+[Reminder, LARI is not a Research Ethics Committee; however, LARI can provide training and consultation about research ethics issues].
+For Luxembourg laws pertaining to research ethics, visit the CNER website http://www.cner.lu/en-gb/statuteslegislation.aspx

 What should I be most concerned about when writing the consent form?
 The biggest problem with research consent forms is that they often are written in scientific language that is too complex for the lay public to understand.
 Include images and diagrams and aim for USA grade 8 reading level [12-13 yr olds], with short and simple paragraphs.
 Use simple terms, not medical or scientific terms — https://humansubjects.stanford.edu/new/docs/glossary_definitions/lay_language.pdf